Reissner/latex-maven-plugin/maven-latex-plugin/src/site/markdown/features.md

 - sources with `chktex` and logs the result in target and goal `chk`
 - versions of used tools
 - log files detecting errors and warnings
+- Check of return codes
+- further excessive logging of warnings and errors
 - whether a document could have been reproduced, by demand